EFFECTIVE DATE: February 15, 2024

 6.1.
 Nimble will process Customer Personal Data only as necessary for the limited and specified purposes identified in this DPA and/or Master Agreement.
 In the event that Customer Personal Data is transferred outside the European Economic Area or Switzerland to any country not deemed by the European Commission as providing an adequate level of protection for personal data, Nimble complies with the provisions of Section 6.2 with respect to such transfers.

 6.2.
-Nimble has certified its compliance with Privacy Shield and Nimble and Customer will use Privacy Shield as the adequacy mechanism supporting the transfer and Processing of Customer Personal Data.
+Nimble has certified its compliance with Data Privacy Framework and Nimble and Customer will use Data Privacy Framework as the adequacy mechanism supporting the transfer and Processing of Customer Personal Data.

 7. Security and Compliance